Reliable aluminium and carbon windsurfing booms for comfortable, efficient sailing across all windsurf disciplines

 Because none of us have unlimited budgets but we are still demanding of our equipment!

-Unifiber offers many combinations of the outline, tail width, grip, tube shape and more.
-This ensures we have the widest range, whilst delivering great value-for-money.
+Unifiber booms are available in multiple combinations of outline, tail width, grip diameter, tube shape and more.
+Our range is the widest available and represents excellent value.
 We won't be beaten on our balance of price, quality and performance - all of which help deliver the most fun and enjoyable windsurf experiences.

-By offering our booms with a comprehensive 1-year unconditional warranty, 2-year cover for manufacturing faults, and maintaining a reliable stock of spare component parts, Unifiber aim to make sure your purchase is not only the best value but also delivers peace of mind.
+All our booms are offered with a comprehensive 1-year unconditional warranty and with 2-year cover for manufacturing faults, and we maintain a reliable stock of spare component parts.
+Unifiber are committed to supplying our customers with quality products that deliver peace of mind and excellent value.

 More info about windsurf booms: